 Generate is a text-to-image generator based on the Dall-E model but trained exclusively with Shutterstock content, which adds transparency to the whole process in terms of legalities.
 Images generated with this app are licensed by Shutterstock when you download them and are fully editable with preset filters and the whole Shutterstock Creative Flow toolkit.
 And also, the agency created a Contributor Fund that compensates its artists for using their work and metadata in training datasets and the resulting AI-generated images.

 You can read all about it in our full coverage of Shutterstock Generate.

-Adobe's AI Generative Model Coming to Photoshop and Adobe Express
+Adobe Firefly: AI Generative Models Integrating into Photoshop and Adobe Express

 During Adobe Max 2022 conference, Adobe announced that its proprietary AI generative model would soon land on two of its most popular image editing products, Photoshop and Adobe Express.

 Said announcement became a reality in early 2023 with the arrival of Adobe Firefly – a family of AI-generating apps that will integrate into the above-mentioned and several other tools in the Adobe ecosystem.

 The initial feature already available on its own web page is an AI image generator and editor that uses text-to-image technology to let users generate their own custom images and further edit them, all from text prompts.